 PROGRAMME

-The Chapel is a meeting place for independent minds, home to a diverse programme of social, creative, educational and religious events that enable people of all ages to come together to experience this unique setting.
+The Chapel is a meeting place for independent minds and home to a diverse programme of social, creative, educational and religious events that bring people of all ages together to experience this unique setting.

-There is a lively seasonal programme of musical and literary performance, from early music to youth group choirs, from spoken word to operatic arias, with local and internationally-acclaimed artists.
+There is a lively summer programme of musical and literary performances by local and internationally acclaimed artists being planned – from early music on authentic instruments to folk and contemporary music; from spoken word to operatic arias (see below).

 The Chapel holds two ecumenical services annually and remains a place of worship and religious ceremony.
 It is available for celebrations, commemorations, memorial events and dedications.
 The Chapel can be hired for weddings and blessings and is licensed for same sex marriages.